Legends of the inhabitants of the Sukhum/i monkey nursery

 The consequences for the locomotion and nervous systems were studied and after that the aspects and dates of animal rehabilitation were described in detail.

 The last pair of monkeys from the Sukhumi nursery were sent into space on December 29, 1992.
 These macaques were called Krosha and Ivasha.
-They returned from the flight on January 10, 1993, both of them being in a good condition.
-In the nursery it is said that Krosha was a long liver for its species.
+They returned from the flight on January 10, 1993, both of them in good condition.
+In the nursery it is said that Krosha’s life span is long for his species.
 He lived 25 years.
 After the flight he used to live in the apery of Adler, a Russian town.

-Monkeys Death and Survival During the Abkhaz-Georgian War in the 90’s
+Monkeys in the Abkhaz-Georgian War in the 90’s

 Before the Abkhaz-Georgian War in 1992-1993 there had been over six thousand monkeys in the Sukhumi nursery.
 A small-sized sanctuary was opened in the Gumista river valley, where hamadryas baboons were set free as part of the experiment.